panelarrow

 The earliest Colonial Militia date to 1636 when the Massachusetts Bay Colony organized separate companies.
 Defending the frontier and providing for the common defense have always been at the heart of militia service.
 St. Clair’s military defeat at the hands of the Indians in 1791 led to the passage of the Militia Acts of 1792 which authorized the President to take command of the state militias in times of national emergency or insurrection.
 Starting afterwards individual states would have their own National Guard in some manner where today it is still providing defense for the nation.

-Semper Paratus: Researching the United States Coast Guard
+Semper Paratus: The History of the United States Coast Guard

 The Revenue Cutter Service, the oldest active seagoing service in the United States can trace their origins to an act of Congress that became law on August 4, 1790 that authorized the Secretary of Treasury, Alexander Hamilton to fit out cutters to be employed for protection of revenue.
 Originally called the Revenue Cutter Service (or Revenue Marines) they were first envisioned as a force of revenue tax collectors, their ability to conduct many diverse missions, some simultaneously, during both peacetime and war became the hallmark of the service.
 Interestingly, one editor of the Army and Navy Journal in the November 26, 1864 issue not only recognized the value and potential of this unique organization, but also unknowingly predicted both the motto “Semper Paratus” and the future name of the Coast Guard intended for it in 1915 when this service officially became the U.S. Coast Guard.
 Discover your family members who may have served in this organization.